aarondill/GitBlame.nvim/README.md

 If you're seeing this, feel free to submit a pull request `gitblame_delay` option, defaults to `500`.
 This should help with flickering.
+`ft_ignore` option, array of file type to disable on. default to something reasonable (man, term, etc).